lxdock/lxdock/docs/usage/index.rst

 Shared folders and ACL
 ----------------------

-Shared folders in LXD-Nomad use lxc mounts.
+Shared folders in LXDock use lxc mounts.
 This is simple and fast, but there are problems with
 permissions: shared folders means shared permissions.
 Changing permissions in the container means changing them in the host as well, and vice versa.
 That leaves us with a problem that is tricky to solve gracefully.
 Things become more complicated when our workflow has our container create